 In simple words, car rental rates will depend on availability and demand.
 The higher demand and less availability, the higher the rates will be.
 Conversely, more availability and less demand result in lower rates.

 The best way to think of this is by looking at airlines and hotels.
-The car rentals act precisely the same way in their pricing methods.
+Car rentals act precisely the same way in their pricing methods.

 Look for car rental deals in advance.

 Dynamic pricing means that it depends very much on demand.
 If the car rental agency has an entire parking lot, they will offer cheaper deals.
 If the demand is high, their pricing will go up.
 It tells us that the further ahead you book, the more chances you have of grabbing the best offers.

 When you start planning your trip, you will soon notice so many car rental companies out there!
 And trying to get the best deals with the proper inclusions can be tricky.
 That's where Orbit Car Hire comes into play.

 It is possible to compare over 100 rental car suppliers in over 25.000 locations globally on the same web page.
 In addition, you can compare specific car categories, additional extras and insurances, and more.

 By comparing car hire deals through Orbit, you will find no hidden fees, the best service guaranteed and the best rates.